santos-al/Regex-AS-M17/RegEx tutorial/gist-template.md

 ```
 ([\/\w \.-]*)*\/?$/
 ```
 The first wildcard is used along with the brackets.
-This means that that this this range that is set can repeat many times or even not at all.
+This means that the range set can repeat many times or even not at all.
 Since this portion is used to determine the 'path' in the URL, this expression allows for the range of characters set inside the brackets to be repeated multiple times or not at all.
 This simply means that the text set within the `/` used to set the path of the URL is indefinite.

 Right after our first wildcard we then get another wildcard meaning that the whole subexpression included within the `()` can repeat multiple times or not at all.
 This allows multiple `/` to be used to the determine the path in the URL.